As I say in the “Guidelines on Writing a Philosophy Paper,” you’ll be graded on three basic criteria:

 Your paper shows you understand the question.
 You respond to it directly without irrelevancies or digressions, and arrive at a clear conclusion.

 Your paper shows you understand the question, and you respond to it directly.
-But you may occasionally digress or include irrelevant material, leave specific parts of the question not fully answered, or leave the conclusion of the paper implicit rather than stating it explicitly.
+It may be that you occasionally digress or include irrelevant material, leave some parts of the question not fully answered, or leave the conclusion of the paper implicit rather than stating it explicitly.

 Your paper shows serious flaws in your understanding of the question or problem, or no clear conclusion to it is reached.